edlund/linux-microfs/README.md

  * inotify-tools (>=3.14), https://github.com/rvoicilas/inotify-tools (opt)
  * tmpfs (>=3.11.0), https://www.kernel.org/ (opt)

+(To get a quick and dirty dev environment up and running, you can try `make devenv`, which will try to figure out what Linux dist you are running and install the necessary packages.)

 Once the build environment is set up it is sufficient to run `make` from the root source directory to build the lkm and the hostprogs with zlib support.